|Native Americans flee from the allegorical representation of Manifest Destiny, Columbia, painted in 1872 by John Gast (Photo credit: Wikipedia)|

 Now for the question of this post: what is the appropriate response for nonbelievers when confronted with religious belief?
 There are at least two options here.
 Option 1 is to do nothing.
-We disagree with the theist, but we respect his/her right to an opinion and are willing to ignore the many ways it religious belief is harmful.
+We disagree with the theist, but we are willing to ignore the many ways in which religious belief is harmful.
 This option is consistent with what political correctness demands and could easily be referred to as religious tolerance.
-I believe you are mistaken, but I respect your right to believe as you will.
+"I believe you are mistaken, but I respect your right to believe as you will."

 There are at least two problems with Option 1.
-First, it sounds an awful lot like I am implying that my belief (that your religion is both inaccurate and maladaptive) and your religious belief are equally valid.
+First, it sounds an awful lot like I am implying that my belief (that your religion is both inaccurate and maladaptive) and your religious belief itself are equally valid.
 But this is not the case.
 There is no evidence supporting a religious worldview and vast evidence supporting a naturalistic worldview.
-The second problem is that in doing nothing in the name of respect for your belief, I am avoiding my ethical responsibility to promote human welfare.
+The second problem is that by doing nothing in the name of respect for your belief, I am avoiding any ethical responsibility to promote human welfare.
 If I truly believe that your religion is harmful to humanity, how can I stand by and do nothing?

 Tagged as: religious tolerance, atheism